 In this version, the timer doesn’t consider low-power modes and assumes the clock is neither turned off nor changed during runtime.

-The timer IP provides memory-mapped registers
+The timer IP provides memory-mapped registers equivalent to

 mtimecmp which can